CSpanias/mollysec/content/posts/password-audits-part-2.md

 This article will be mostly myself thinking out loud as of why we need or don't need certain elements.
 While reading this, make sure to keep in mind my [fair warning](../about/#why-mollysec); it is there for a reason!

 At the end of this, I will try to "create" (i.e., vibe-code) a minimal bash-based script to automate the whole process.
-It will be so simple, that even I will be wondering why did I even vibe-code it.
+It will be so simple, that even I will be wondering why I even vibe-coded it.
 But its 2026, so why not?

 {{<figure
     src="/images/vibe-coding-check.png"